Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Verify that the version number listed is Python 3.x.x and NOT Python 2.x.x.
 Then type `exit()` and press Enter to exit Python.

-## Install pyfrc and robotpy-ctre
+## Install Python libraries

-These are Python packages which give you the necessary libraries to write robot code. `pyfrc` is the Python version of `wpilib`, which is a library for controlling FRC robots. `robotpy-ctre` is the library for controlling Talons, which are motor controllers.

-- In Command Prompt, type: `python -m pip install pyfrc robotpy-ctre`
+- In Command Prompt, type: `python -m pip install pyfrc robotpy-ctre pygame`

 > `pip` is a tool for installing and upgrading packages for Python, to add extra functionality.
+This command installs 3 packages which give you the necessary libraries for writing and testing robot code.
+The packages we are using here are:
+> - `pyfrc`: A Python port of `wpilib`, a library for controlling FRC robots
+> - `robotpy-ctre`: For sending commands to the Talon motor controllers
+> - `pygame`: A set of libraries for building games with Python.
+This is used by the robot simulator for joystick input.

 ## Install Visual Studio Code